EXPERT BAT REMOVAL SERVICES IN CENTRAL FLORIDA

 Bat waste, over time, can also cause infrastructure damage to your home or building.
 It’s best to remove bats at the first sign of infestation, to prevent costly repairs in the future.

-At Pro Wildlife Removal, we employ certified, legal, and humane methods in Bat removal tampa and exclusion.
+At Pro Wildlife Removal, we employ certified, legal, and humane methods in Bat removal Central Florida and exclusion.
 Bats are protected under Florida law, and we respect that.
 We’re dedicated to protecting all wildlife, while keeping your safety and comfort at the heart of what we do.

-To ensure the bat removal and exclusion process is done in the safest and most efficient way while following Florida’s bat protection laws, your best option is to enlist a Bat removal tampa and exclusion licensed professional, such as Pro Wildlife Removal.
-With over a decade of experience, our Bat removal tampa process provides you with peace of mind knowing that the job will be done right, the first time.
+To ensure the bat removal and exclusion process is done in the safest and most efficient way while following Florida’s bat protection laws, your best option is to enlist a Bat removal and exclusion licensed professional.
+With over a decade of experience, our Bat removal Central Florida process provides you with peace of mind knowing that the job will be done right, the first time.

 Florida law prohibits bat removal or exclusion to be performed from April 16 to August 14, since this is their maternity season – when mother bats are raising their young.
 During this time, young bats do not leave home.
 If you set up an exclusion barrier, the baby bats will be left to starve to death.